anchal524/advanced-web-programming2/Lab_6/README.md

 ## GraphQL Using Apollo Server, Apollo Client and React

-This is just a simple example of using GraphQL with Apollo server and a client done with Apollo Client and React
+This is a Pokemon app using GraphQL with Apollo server and a client done with Apollo Client and React.
+You can be a trainer, catch pokemon and release them.
+You can get info about each pokemon.

 ## To Run this